Juul/notdhcpserver/README.md

 ## Usage

-When an extender node receives a response, it will run the script specified with -s on the command line, passing the interface name, IP, netmask and path to SSL cert as the 1st, 2nd, 3rd and 4th command-line arguments to the script.
+When an extender node receives a response, it will run the hook script specified with -s on the command line, passing the following arguments:

+When client gets an IP:

+1. The string "up"
+2. The receiving interface name
+3. The received IP
+4. The received netmask
+5. The received password
+6. Path to the received SSL certificate (optional)
+7. Path to the received SSL key and path to SSL cert as the 1st, 2nd, 3rd and 4th command-line arguments to the script. (optional)

+When physical connection goes away:

+1. The string "down"
+2. The receiving interface name

 ## TODO

 Immediate:

-* Add crc for udp broadcast.
+* CRC for UDP isn't implemented
 * Make it keep receiving until there is no more to receive
 * Add timeout so it abandons an incoming message if no data is received for a few seconds